 FFELP Consolidation Loans - Under the FFELP, borrowers with multiple eligible education loans may have consolidated them into a single education loan with one lender at a fixed rate for the life of the loan.
 The new loan is considered a FFELP Consolidation Loan.
-The borrower rate on a FFELP Consolidation Loan is fixed for the term of the loan and was set by the weighted average interest rate of the loans being consolidated, rounded up to the nearest 1/8th of a percent, not to exceed 8.25 percent.
+The borrower rate on a FFELP Consolidation Loan is generally fixed for the term of the loan and was set by the weighted average interest rate of the loans being consolidated, rounded up to the nearest 1/8th of a%, not to exceed 8.25%.
+Before October 1, 1998, maximum loan rates could have exceeded 8.25%.
+Between November 13, 1997 and September 30, 1998, interest rates were variable.
 Holders of FFELP Consolidation Loans are eligible to earn interest under the Special Allowance Payment ("SAP") formula.
 In April 2008, we suspended originating new FFELP Consolidation Loans.

 FFELP Stafford and Other Education Loans - Education loans to students or parents of students that are guaranteed or reinsured under the FFELP.
-The loans are primarily Stafford loans but also include PLUS and HEAL loans.
+The loans are primarily Stafford loans but also include PLUS, SLS, Consolidation and HEAL loans.
 The FFELP was discontinued in 2010.

-Fixed Rate Floor Income - Fixed Rate Floor Income is Floor Income associated with education loans with borrower rates that are fixed to term (primarily FFELP Consolidation Loans and Stafford Loans originated on or after July 1, 2006).
+Fixed Rate Floor Income - Fixed Rate Floor Income is Floor Income associated with education loans with borrower rates that are fixed to term (primarily FFELP Consolidation Loans).